objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/explained/index.markdown

         1. Creates an error view in shared folder (/Views/Shared/Error.cshtml)
         2. Adds HandleError filter to Global filters (/AppStart/FilterConfig.cs)

-Let's first see the contents of the Error view.
+First, Let's see the contents of the Error view.
 You would notice ```@model``` set to HandleErrorInfo.
 The Framework passes HandleErrorInfo to the view.

 ``` html Views/Shared/Error.cshtml